employee spotlight - youth banking

 We would proceed to peruse the wall of candy for her to shop.
 I would help her understand the difference when a piece of candy said it cost a nickel versus a dime versus a quarter.
 We would stand there, and I would help her do the math to see how much candy she could afford.

 To my daughter, this was a fun field trip once a week, where she got to pick out her favorite little gummy pizzas and sour patch kids.
 But little did she know that she was learning math!
-Every week her skills improved, and before she knew it, she did not need my help.
+Every week her skills improved, and before she knew it, she didn't need my help.

 When she began saving money, was when I knew our weekly candy store trips had made a more significant impact.
 She not only understood the value of money and how much things cost, but she also began to understand that you do not need to spend all your money every week.
 She understood there was value in saving her money for larger purchases.